top of page

 Beasley

-Habitational surname, referring to someone from Beesley in Lancashire, or any of the places called Bisley in Gloucestershire and Surrey.
+Beasley and the variant Baseley are habitational surname, referring to someone from Beesley in Lancashire, or any of the places called Bisley in Gloucestershire and Surrey.
 Perhaps also a variant of Basley, from the Middle English personal name Basile or Basily, used for men and women alike.

 Charles Beasley 1828-1905